 Feeling bold?
 Try tricking out your pegboard in a dark jewel tone or even matte black paint to make your tools and other necessities really "pop".

 Sift Through Your Seasonal Stuff

 If you're still storing seasonal items like holiday decorations in your basement or closet, it's time for an intervention.
 Putting them in the garage (where, chances are, you have more space to spread them out and separate them by time of year) makes much more sense.
-This shelving system with clear bins makes it easy to see what items are for the holidays and which are for springtime, at a glance.
+This shelving system with clear bins makes it easy to see which items are for the holidays and which are for springtime at a glance.

 Tidy Up Your Timber

-Practice The Laws Of Attraction
+Practice the Laws of Attraction

 The garage hack you didn't know you needed: using industrial strength magnets to put up baskets and shelves in seconds flat.
-Just attach to your "garage fridge", freezer, or any other metal surface for a super-quick weekend organizational project that you can switch up anytime.
+Just attach to your garage fridge, freezer, or any other metal surface for a super-quick weekend organizational project that you can switch up anytime.
 (We especially love this idea for baskets of gear you may want to pull off the wall and take on a day trip.)

-Start A System
+Start a System

-A French Cleat system can be the ultimate way to get your garage organized, no matter what you're trying to store.
-There are a variety of hooks, shelves and containers that fit into the "cleats" of these wooden or metal backings, so you can re-arrange as needed and make room for new items season after season.
+A French cleat system can be the ultimate way to get your garage organized, no matter what you're trying to store.
+There are a variety of hooks, shelves and containers that fit into the "cleats" of these wooden or metal backings, so you can rearrange as needed and make room for new items season after season.